Exploring Languages

 Types can also be recursive.

-For example, consider the user-defined type BinTree
+For example, consider the user-defined type BinTree, which

 defines a binary tree with values of a polymorphic type.